gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

-# Installation and configuration of Landscaper
+# Installation and Configuration of Landscaper

 This document describes the installation of Landscaper.